-Educational research can be facilitated through the Teaching and Learning Center through evolving educational approaches and curricula, as well as the Yale Center for Medical Simulation through advancing methods of training.
+Educational research can be facilitated through the Center for Medical Education through evolving educational approaches and curricula, as well as the Yale Center for Healthcare Simulation through advancing methods of training.

 Mentoring can be remarkably rewarding for all involved.
 Types of mentorship and programs are discussed under the OAPD Faculty Development section of the website.

 - YCCI Mentor Training offers a curriculum to accelerate the process of becoming an effective research mentor.
 This is largely discussion based around case examples on topics such as expectations and communication while promoting career development and independence.

 - Student Research is a great way for faculty to engage in mentoring medical students.
 Faculty are encouraged to ensure that their information is listed appropriately on the Office of Student Research (OSR) directory (which is based on keywords from Beatrix) so students know what is available.

 Office of Sponsored Projects